NOTE: The deadline for the School Librarian of the Year Award has been extended to 14, March 2021.

 - All nominations are carefully assessed and analysed, and the shortlist of finalists is then drawn up.
 For advice on writing an engaging nomination entry, please refer to the frequently asked questions.

-- A shortlist of finalists in each category is announced in December.
-Members of the judging panel visit the finalists at their libraries during the first half of January.
+- A shortlist of finalists in each category is announced in May.
+Members of the judging panel visit the finalists at their libraries during the month of May.

 - Nominations are judged according to the following criteria: